There are a lot of reasons why your AC system freezes up.

 - Slack fittings

-How long your system has been working and the spot of the leak play a part in whether you should repair or replace your AC system.
+How long your system has been working and the area of the leak play a part in whether you should repair or replace your AC system.

-Dirty evaporator coil—As time passes, the evaporator coil attracts dirt and leads to issues much like a dusty filter.
-You’ll slowly lose airflow until your equipment freezes or halts cooling.
-You’ll need to get in touch with Becht/Givens Service Experts to repair the problem.
+Dirty evaporator coil—As time passes, the evaporator coil gets dirty and creates issues resembling a dusty filter.
+You’ll progressively lose airflow until your equipment freezes or halts cooling.
+You’ll need to call Becht/Givens Service Experts to take care of the problem.

-Broken blower motor or relay—A blower motor going at an inaccurate speed or not turning on at all can result in freezing.
-It may also be irregular, running at full speed and slowing down after it gets warm.
-Or a relay can make it run one time and not the next.
-In either state, you will need to call Becht/Givens Service Experts to correct the trouble.
+Broken blower motor or relay—A blower motor working at an inaccurate speed or not turning on at all can result in freezing.
+It may also be irregular, running at full speed and slowing down after it gets too hot.
+Or a relay can force it to run one time and not the next.
+In either situation, you will need to call Becht/Givens Service Experts to correct the trouble.

-Scheduling regular AC maintenance or heat pump maintenance might help you bypass this issue.
-Our professionals will thoroughly inspect and clean your system, which usually allows us to discover small issues before they become huge problems.
+Scheduling yearly AC maintenance might help you bypass this issue.
+Our professionals will meticulously inspect and clean your system, which usually allows us to discover small issues before they become major problems.